rpmuller/ePubs/WesternPhilosophy.md

 WESTERN PHILOSOPHICAL THOUGHT

-The Italian pragmatist Papini urges us to substitute the "Imitation of God" for the "Imitation of Christ/'
+The Italian pragmatist Papini urges us to substitute the "Imitation of God" for the "Imitation of Christ."

 In all this I feel a grave danger, the danger of what might be called cosmic impiety.
 The concept of "truth" as something dependent upon facts largely outside human control has been one of the